gianlucasposito/Loan-Approval-Prediction/README.md

 ## Dataset and Variables

 The project uses data from the Loan Prediction Kaggle competition.

-### Key Variables
+The dataset includes various key variables that contribute to predicting loan approval:

 - **Loan_ID:** Unique identifier for each loan application.
 - **Demographic Details:**
   - `Gender`, `Married`, `Dependents`